 Also, if you want to DJ from a standalone gear too, apart from your laptop, Rekordbox is the only reasonable choice for you as a single software would handle all of your needs.

-Let us compare the three based on their support for a detailed set of features and rate them on a scale of five in the following table:
+Let us compare Rekordbox vs Serato vs Traktor based on their support for a detailed set of features and rate them on a scale of five in the following table:

-The overall score might spell a victory for RekordBox, but do keep in mind that ultimately its upon you to decide which features are integral to you, and see which software scores best on those aspects.
+The overall score might seem like it spells a victory for RekordBox in the Rekordbox vs Serato vs Traktor fight.
+But do keep in mind that ultimately its upon you to decide which features are integral to you, and see which software scores best on those aspects.

 While there were very few good DJ software options in the past, that is not the case anymore.
-Earlier, obscure DJ softwares were not fit to use even for beginners, let alone professionals.
-However, in recent years, many extremely affordable and even free DJ softwares have surfaced online that can be almost as good as the mainstream options.
-These alternatives have almost all the features fundamental to mixing, but they miss out on a few important things to DJs.
+Ever since the launch of Virtual DJ, obscure DJ tools made way for extremely affordable and even free DJ software that can be almost as good as the mainstream options.
+These alternatives have almost all the features fundamental to mixing.
+But they miss out on a few important things to DJs.

 Some of them are:

-djay Pro is developed by Algoriddim and runs on Windows, macOS, Android, and iOS.
+djay Pro (which recently launched its latest version – Djay Pro 5 for Mac and iOS) is developed by Algoriddim and runs on Windows, macOS, Android, and iOS.
 It is a modern-looking, advanced, and easy-to-use software that integrates well with iTunes.
 It also supports Spotify integration and integrates well with popular DJ gears.

 djay Pro offers real-time stem preparation and also supports DVS and Neural Mix features.
 It’s becoming an appealing DJ platform due to its frequent updates and affordable price.